iamwsumit/Try-Catch/README.md

 ![image](https://user-images.githubusercontent.com/74917290/126428802-b9efd46b-33bc-4e02-8176-77de12eb4aad.png)

-Calling a return a method of a label
+Calling a return a method of a label.
+The same way you can call the void methods of the extension and designer property of the components.
+Just remember to pass the parameter for the method that you're calling.

 ![image](https://user-images.githubusercontent.com/74917290/126428677-dea26e28-9dc5-48e1-965c-062695cef847.png)

+Calling a return method of the extension.

+## Download

+You can download the extension from out folder or click [here](https://github.com/Sumit1334/Try-Catch/blob/main/out/com.sumit1334.trycatch.aix?raw=true)

+## Contact
+Contact Sumit for asking about this extension